 My Garden Zone Is

 The English ivy Vine is classified as the helix here.
 These particular plants are evergreen perennials that are also known as woody vines.
-There are many benefits to having the English ivy Vine on and around your property, but you should fully understand all the characteristics of this unique plant before you decide to plant it, to realize later it was not the plant you were expecting.
-Here are some tips on how to care for and how to properly grow the English ivy Vine in and around your home.
+There are many benefits to having the English ivy Vine on and around your property.
+Still, you should fully understand all the characteristics of this unique plant before deciding to plant it, to realize later it was not the plant you were expecting.
+Here are some tips on caring for and adequately growing English ivy Vine in and around your home.

-Vines for Zone 7 make great ground covers
+Vines for Zone 7 make excellent ground covers.

-Vines for Zone 7 are very well know for their climbing ability
+Vines for Zone 7 are very well known for their climbing ability.

-The unique climbing qualities of the English ivy allow it to climb to some pretty amazing heights; some cases have been reporting well more than 50 feet or more.
-The vine tends to have small greenish flowers that buds occasionally, but the main attraction of this type of plant is the climbing ability.
+The unique climbing qualities of the English ivy allow it to climb to some pretty incredible heights; some cases have been reporting well more than 50 feet or more.
+The vine tends to have small greenish flowers that bud occasionally, but the main attraction of this type of plant is the climbing ability.
 They are mainly known as a ground cover plant because they can fill in a decent bare area very nicely in a short period.
-They work exceptionally well for properties that have steep hillsides and have trouble maintaining a decent growing cover or foliage that will support those types of conditions.
+They work exceptionally well for properties with steep hillsides and have trouble maintaining a decent growing cover or foliage that will support those types of conditions.